Top 10 Tips About Antique Rugs

 7. Keep it clean.

-Vacuum or sweep your antique rug regularly to prevent dust, hair, and dirt buildup.
-Avoid vacuums or brooms with very rough bristles.
+Vacuum your antique rug regularly to prevent dust, hair, and dirt buildup. .
 Basic cleaning is essential to an antique rug’s structure because without it dirt collects between the fibers and actually pushes the yarns away from one another making the weave weaker and more prone to breaking over time.
+Vacuum regularly or as you wish.
+Rugs are the ones that take on all the dirt and dust from the atmosphere.
+Do not vacuum over the fringes as this can damage the rug and the vacuum.If your rug is very worn or fragile, turn the rollers/beaters off.

 8. Keep it even.

 The sun ages everything, from our furniture to our faces.
-The natural vegetables dyes used in the antique rugs we sell are extremely long-lasting and age beautifully over time with even sun exposure.
-If you keep your rug in a space that receives uneven sun exposure, like in a room with windows on only one side, rotate it every year or so.
+The natural vegetables dyes used in the antique rugs I sell are extremely long-lasting and age beautifully over time with even sun exposure.
+If you keep your rug in a space that receives uneven sun exposure, like in a room with windows on only one side, rotate it every year or two or three.
+You’ll know when.
 This will keep the color even over time and protect it from showing foot traffic patterns, or let it wear with character!

 10. With repairs, the sooner the better.

 If your rug becomes damaged, don’t put off repair or restoration.
 With continued exposure to foot traffic, a worn or frayed area can spread through the rug.
 The larger the area of damage, obviously, the more costly and time consuming the repair.
-If your rug needs restoration or repairs, make sure to call us or another professional, experienced antique rug specialist right away.
-Like our grandmothers said, an ounce of prevention is worth a pound of cure.
+If your rug needs restoration or repairs, call me or another professional, experienced antique rug specialist right away.
+Like the grandmas say, an ounce of prevention is worth a pound of cure."

 Sheba K